yy-tromb/YYScreenTime_win/README.md

 # YYScreenTime_win
 Windows ScreenTime for me
-I'm a beginner of C and winAPI, so GUI of this app is only Messagebox.
+I'm a beginner of C and winAPI, so GUI of this app may be bad.

 ## build
 required:User32.lib lib/libwinAPI_highDPI.a